sergioleesp/sergioleesp/README.md

 # Hey, I'm Sergio 😄
 Still making my way thorugh the hood.
 Here I post most of my learning process, so don´t be surprised if you find some creepy console.logs lurking around...<br />
-You may also find open-source projects I've contributed and some of my own projects as well!
+You may also find open-source projects I've contributed to and some projects of my own as well!
 Feel free to reach out to me, no matter wether its a critique, feedback, advice, encouragement or just wanting to say hi 👋

 ## About Me: